My Hoodie of Humility

-Feelings of compassion often arise naturally in response to the hardships and difficulties of others, yet I sometimes mistakenly believe that there are people out there who have no need of my compassion due to what I perceive to be their higher status - their self importance, and others who are not worthy of my compassion because of what seems to me their laziness - their unwillingness to help themselves.
+Feelings of compassion often arise naturally in response to the hardships and difficulties of others, but I sometimes mistakenly believe that there are people out there who have no need of my compassion due to what I perceive to be their higher status and their self importance, and others who are not worthy of my compassion because of what seems to me their laziness and their unwillingness to help themselves.
 Concerned with my own worries, I sometimes see the woes of others as being trivial or petty.
-But I know that compassion is a feeling, and it is difficult to feel compassion for myself when I have none to give to others, there, of course, will be none for myself.
-I may also hold back on the compassion, thinking that my concerns are more important those of others, but then I remember that compassion is also a gift, a gift from a loving God.
+But I know that compassion is a feeling, and it is difficult to feel compassion for myself when I have little feelings toward others.
+I may also hold back on the compassion, thinking that my concerns are more important than those of others.
+But then I remind myself that compassion is also a gift, a gift from a loving God.
 I also remember that compassion involves action, and when I act in compassionate ways, the compassion I feel inside me becomes that much stronger.

-So I put on my hoodie of compassion and I look to be compassionate even when it doesn't come quite so naturally.
+So I put on my hoodie and I look to show compassion even when it does not come quite so naturally.
 It is compassion on purpose, and it does not take long for it to become once again a strong natural feeling.
-I have the strong desire to assist in some way, and in any way I can.
+I get a strong desire to assist others in some way, any way that I can.
 It begins with kindness and works it s way out from there.
 I speak comfort; I let go of harsh attitudes and anger, and as one thing leads to another, doing these things, I find myself being more patient and more gentle.
-There is no need to hold back because the compassion is going to keep on coming, leading me to see, opening my eyes to the many opportunities and the very many ways to show compassion and to be kind.
+There is no need to hold back on the compassion because I know it is going to keep on coming, helping me to see, opening my eyes to the many opportunities and the very many ways to show compassion and to be kind.